Machiavelli and the Four Seasons: Background and release

 TISM worked on what would become their next album at Metropolis Audio between December 1992 and September 1993 with various producers, including Tony Cohen, Laurence Maddy and Paul McKercher.
-Tracks known from these sessions include "Jung Talent Time", "Aussiemandias", "Abscess Makes the Heart Grow Fonder" and "State Schools are Great Schools".
+Tracks known from these sessions include "Jung Talent Time", "Aussiemandias", "Abscess Makes the Heart Grow Fonder", "Australia - The World's Suburb", "The Ballad of Paul Keating" and "State Schools are Great Schools".
 The group became dissatisfied with the hard rock sound they had cultivated with Cohen and realised after playing alongside Soundgarden on the Big Day Out in January 1994 that they did not want to be associated with grunge, which was at the height of its popularity at the time.
 The group abandoned work on the album and started recording new demos in a techno-influenced alternative dance style after returning from the Big Day Out.
-Three months later, their demos were wiped by a computer virus.

 In September 1994, the group recorded Machiavelli and the Four Seasons at Platinum Studios.
 The final track list included "Jung Talent Time" and "Aussiemandias" from the September 1993 sessions.
 The chorus to "How Do I Love Thee" is taken from the end of the second movement of "Opium is the Religion of the Masses", a song written by TISM in 1983 and played during the Great Truckin' Songs of the Renaissance tour in 1988.